 The good news is there are plenty of ways you can eliminate orange tones and brassy shades.
 By taking special care of your blonde hair and investing in good hair toner products, you can say 'adieu' to brass and 'bonjour' to vibrant, healthy-looking blonde locks.

 Keep reading to discover our top tips for toning blonde hair at home.

 Brassy hair refers to unwanted warm tones in hair that typically emerge on dark hair that's been bleached.
 But it can also occur for those who are naturally blonde and in those with highlighted hair or darker hair that's been dyed lighter.

-In blonde hair colors, brass usually shows up in yellow or sometimes gold tones.
+In blonde hair colours, brass usually shows up in yellow or sometimes gold tones.
 In brunette hair, brassiness is presented by orange or red tones in the hair.
-Anyone can experience brassy hair, but those with color-treated hair are more prone to this due to the nature of lighter hair and bleaching.
+Anyone can experience brassy hair, but those with colour-treated hair are more prone to this due to the nature of lighter hair and bleaching.